Month 1, Day 17, Sunday 9:15 p.m.

 He could still see through the magical darkness, though things were greyscale and a little distorted under the effects of the diviner’s sight potion.
 It might have actually been a good thing, as it concealed them further from any enemies.

 He picked up a rock off the street and tried that next.
 No luck.

-He stepped closer and touched his pinky finger to the barrier, which was rippling and shimmering under similar attacks by the rest of the attackers.
+He stepped closer and touched his pinky finger to the barrier, which was rippling and shimmering under similar attacks by the rest of the Verdant Stag soldiers.
 The ward didn’t repulse him, or dissolve his flesh, or anything truly nasty, but it didn’t let the finger through, either.

 His people knew this, and had already started to barrage the ward with battle spells, hoping to bring it down through overwhelming power.
 That was wasteful—he’d paid for every charge of spells put into their battle wands—and who knew how long it would take?

 “Stop!” he called.
 “Bring out the augers!
 One on each wall!”